About Monumental Women & The Statue Fund

 The Elizabeth Cady Stanton and Susan B. Anthony Statue Fund, Inc. (the Statue Fund) is a nonprofit, all-volunteer organization dedicated to placing the first statue honoring women’s history in New York City’s Central Park.

-After years of work, we’ve won approval from the Parks Department to break the bronze ceiling and build a statue featuring New Yorkers Elizabeth Cady Stanton and Susan B. Anthony (abolitionists, suffragists, and women’s rights pioneers) in New York City’s Central Park.
+After years of work, we’ve won approval from the Parks Department to break the bronze ceiling and build a statue featuring New Yorkers Elizabeth Cady Stanton, Susan B. Anthony and Sojourner Truth (abolitionists, suffragists, and women’s rights pioneers) in New York City’s Central Park.
 Now we have to raise funds to commission and maintain that statue as well as to support other components of our Monumental Women Campaign.
 In addition, we plan more statues to honor other valiant women as well as an extensive Women’s History Education Campaign to highlight the contributions of ALL women.
 We need your help.

 The statue’s strategic location in the heart of Central Park, within walking distance of the New York Historical Society as well as other museums and tourist attractions, will ensure that many of Central Park’s 42 million annual visitors become more aware of women’s contributions to our shared history.